omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

 ---

-I was asked to write a simple utility in Python, meant to be used for testing some compression features of a storage system. (the source code is available [here](https://github.com/omersha/Redundancy-Generator)).
+I was asked to write a simple utility in Python, meant to be used for testing some compression features of a storage system (the source code is available [here](https://github.com/omersha/Redundancy-Generator)).

 It is essentially just a random bitstream generator, with some specific requirements.